Looking for the best places to visit in Oman?

 Muttrah holds a special place in the hearts of Omani people.

-Prior to the rapid development that has thrust itself on Oman, Muttrah was known to be the economic center where merchants would carry out trade.
+Prior to the rapid development that has thrust itself on Oman, Muttrah was known to be the historic economic center where merchants would carry out trade.

 It also hosts Oman’s first port where the Sultan’s Yacht is parked.